This Constitution is operative as of June 16, 2013

 Section 9.3 The provisional approval of suitably initiated modifications or amendments to the Constitution shall be by a two-thirds majority vote of the full roster of AdCom members eligible to vote at a duly designated meeting, provided that notice of the proposed modification or amendment has been sent to each member at least 20 days prior to such meeting.

-Section 9.4 Each provisionally approved modification or amendment shall be transmitted through the TAB to the IEEE for review.
-If approved by the IEEE, the provisionally approved modification or amendment shall be published within 120 days after said approval in the Society Newsletter, or otherwise publicized by direct mailing to the membership by electronic means or otherwise, with notice that the modification or amendment shall become binding unless five percent or more of the membership object within 30 days of the publication date.
+Section 9.4 Each provisionally approved modification or amendment shall be transmitted to Secretary – IEEE Technical Activities for review and submission to Vice President – Technical Activities for approval.
+If approved by the Vice President – Technical Activities, the provisionally approved modification or amendment shall be published within 15 days, after said approval, on the Society website, and publicized by direct mailing to the membership by electronic means or otherwise, with notice that the modification or amendment shall become binding unless five percent or more of the membership object within 30 days of the publication date.

 Section 9.5 If such objections are received, a copy of the proposed amendment along with a ballot shall be sent by e-mail to the membership at least 30 days before the date appointed for return of the ballots, and the ballots shall carry the address and a statement of the time limit for their return to the IEEE.
 When such a vote of the entire membership of the Society is made necessary, approval of the modification or amendment by two-thirds of the ballots returned shall be necessary for enactment.